-Before marketing email sending is suspended, you may see a warning banner in your email tool about a problem detected by the deliverability protection system.
-The banners contain more details about the problem, and recommendations to improve future emails.
+Before marketing email sending is suspended, you may see a warning on the Health tab in your email tool about a problem detected by the deliverability protection system.
+This warning contains more details about the problem, and recommendations to improve future emails.

 Please note: you can reach out to marketing email experts for advice on improving your emails on the Email Deliverability topic board on the Community.

 There are two types of email suspensions:

 You'll be notified about the suspension in a banner message in your email tool.
 After email sending is suspended, the email tool will remain locked.
 With a free CRM account, you cannot appeal the suspension.You can continue to use the other tools in your HubSpot account.

 If your marketing email sending is suspended, HubSpot will guide you through the process of managing your contacts and submitting an appeal to resolve your suspension.